Right to repair scheme if the council is your landlord

-If you are a council tenant you can use the right to repair scheme to get small repair jobs done quickly.
+- If your landlord is the council you might be able to use the right to repair scheme to get small repair jobs done quickly

 What is the right to repair scheme?

-The right to repair scheme is designed to ensure that council tenants can get certain minor repairs completed quickly and easily.
+The right to repair scheme is designed to ensure that contract-holders renting from the council can get certain minor repairs completed quickly and easily.
 It sets time limits for certain types of repair, which councils must stick to.
 If the contractors the council uses don’t do the work in that time, you can ask them to hire someone else.
 If the repairs still aren’t done, you can claim compensation.

 What repairs are covered under the scheme?